Drew McIntyre: World championship pursuits and reigns (2023–present)

 At Royal Rumble on 27 January 2024, during the Royal Rumble match, McIntyre legitimately injured CM Punk's triceps after a botched landing of his signature Future Shock DDT.
 The injury was turned into a storyline between the two, as McIntyre continuously mocked Punk for causing his injury.
 At Elimination Chamber: Perth on 24 February, McIntyre won the Elimination Chamber match by last eliminating Orton, earning another rematch against Rollins at WrestleMania XL.
 On Night 2 of WrestleMania XL on 7 April, McIntyre defeated Rollins to win the World Heavyweight Championship.
 After the match, Punk attacked McIntyre, allowing Damian Priest to cash in his Money in the Bank contract on McIntyre, ending his reign after only five minutes and forty-six seconds.
 He failed to regain the title from Priest at Clash at the Castle: Scotland on 15 June and Money in the Bank on 6 July after interference from Punk.
 (Note: At Money in the Bank, McIntyre won the Money in the Bank Ladder match and cashed-in the title shot that same night.)
 McIntyre and Punk then had a trilogy of matches, the first at SummerSlam on 3 August with Rollins as the special guest referee where McIntyre defeated Punk, the second at Bash in Berlin on 31 August where McIntyre lost in a strap match, and the third and final match at Bad Blood on 5 October, where McIntyre lost to Punk in a universally acclaimed Hell in a Cell match, ending their near ten-month trilogy feud.

-McIntyre at the Royal Rumble in February 2025.
+McIntyre making his entrance at the 2025 Royal Rumble.